 From fried foods to rides and animals, you can’t beat the State Fair of Texas!

 9. Star Gazing Trips

 The Orionids Meteor Shower is peaking on Oct.
-21st and while the bright moon will block some of the meteors, there should be good viewing!
+21st – 22nd, and there should be good viewing!

 10. Ghost Tours